What to do if you have a motorcycle accident

-Get Witnesses.
+Get witnesses.
 You are going to have a better case for compensation if there are witnesses willing to speak for you.
-Ask around if anyone saw what happened and get their details so that you or the Accident Advice Helpline can contact them in future.
+Ask around if anyone saw what happened and get their details so that you or Accident Advice Helpline can contact them in future.

 Exchange details.
 If this is possible at the scene then make sure you do this with the other driver or drivers involved.
 You will need these details for insurance purposes anyway, but it will also move your compensation claim along much faster if you are able to give full details of the other parties involved.

 Make notes.
 As soon as you are away from the scene, sit down and make notes about everything you can remember.
 This will be a great help to you when you are making your claim for compensation.